Rwigenzadavy/DSA-HW01---Sparse-Matrix/README.md

 ```
 4. Select the operation (add, subtract, multiply)

+## The program will raise an error and exit if:

+-The input file contains malformed entries (e.g., wrong parentheses, float values)

+-The matrices are incompatible for the selected operation

+-Non-integer values are found where integers are expected

-5. Choose two input files from the list
+6. Choose two input files from the list

-6. Provide a name for the output file
+7. Provide a name for the output file